nbaldzhiev/playwright-ts-orange-hrm/README.md

 ## Running tests

 You can run the tests either locally or via GitHub Actions.
+The run using 1 worker and against Chromium, Firefox and Webkit (Desktop Safari).

 ### Locally